semgrep/semgrep/doc/README.md

 ## File Structure

-Semgrep consists of a Python wrapper (`semgrep`) around two OCaml engines (`semgrep-core` and `spacegrep`) which perform the core parsing/matching work. `semgrep-core` is responsible for supported languages, while `spacegrep` performs generic matching.
+Semgrep consists of a Python wrapper (`semgrep`) around an OCaml engine (`semgrep-core`) which performs the core parsing/matching work.
 Within `semgrep-core`, there are two sources of parsers, `pfff`, linked as a [submodule](https://github.com/returntocorp/pfff), and `tree-sitter-lang`, built using [tree-sitter](https://github.com/tree-sitter/tree-sitter).
+Additionally, `semgrep-core` contains a subengine, `spacegrep`, for generic matching.

 You may also be interested in `perf`, which contains our code for running repositories against specific rulesets.